Arnavpratap2004/HateSpeech_using_CAD-RAG/README.md

 - **Dataset Bias**: Training data may reflect historical annotation biases.
 - **Misclassification Risk**: False positives can suppress legitimate speech; false negatives can allow harmful content.
+- **Contextual Override Accountability**: The system's ability to override pre-retrieval flags based on contextual evidence is designed to reduce false positives from static keyword matching; however, this mechanism requires careful monitoring to ensure override decisions remain evidence-based and do not inadvertently permit harmful content.
 - **Responsible Deployment**: Automated moderation should include human-in-the-loop review.
 - **Cultural Sensitivity**: Models trained on English may not generalize to other languages or cultures.